 Wheelchair-accessible restrooms are available on the Canteen level of the Academy of Music.
 An elevator is available to access the Canteen level.

 Wheelchair-accessible restrooms are available on the Mezzanine level of the Merriam Theater.
 An elevator is available to access the Mezzanine level.

 The Kimmel Center is wheelchair-accessible from both its east (Broad Street) and north (Spruce Street) entrances.
 Entrances are at sidewalk level (no steps).
 Ramps and/or level floors enter every level of Verizon Hall and Perelman Theater.
 A curb cut on the corner of Broad Street and Spruce Street allows for access from the sidewalk.

 The Academy of Music has a wheelchair-accessible entrance on the south side of the building, which allows for direct entry to the main lobby.
 A curb cut at the corner of Broad Street and Locust Street allows for access to the sidewalk leading to the accessible ramp on the south side of the building.

-The Merriam Theater is wheelchair accessible from the main entrance at 250 South Broad Street.
+The Merriam Theater is wheelchair-accessible from the main entrance at 250 South Broad Street.
 A curb cut at the corner of Broad Street and Spruce Street or the corner of Broad Street and Locust Street allows for access to the sidewalk and main entrance.

 We welcome feedback regarding our access programs and services.
-Please feel welcome to contact us, to let us know how we may improve our access service and best accommodate your next visit to our venues.
+Please feel welcome to contact us, to let us know how we may improve our access services and best accommodate your next visit to our venues.